dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/foreign-and-principal-keys.md

 ### Indexes for foreign keys

 By convention, EF creates a database index for the property or properties of a foreign key.
 See [_Model building conventions_](xref:core/modeling/relationships/conventions) for more information about the types of indexes created by convention.

+> [!TP]
+> Relationships are defined in the EF model between entity types included in that model.
+Some relationships may need to reference an entity type in the model of a different context--for example, when using the [BoundedContext pattern](https://www.martinfowler.com/bliki/BoundedContext.html).
+In these situation, the foreign key column(s) should be mapped to normal properties, and these properties can then be manipulated manually to handle changes to the relationship.

 ## Principal keys